step-security-bot/dante-wiki/containers/BEST-PRACTICE.md

 * Cleaning up inside of the SAME RUN command is essential.
 Compare: https://stackoverflow.com/questions/38597955/what-docker-image-size-is-considered-too-large

-* dockerfile VOLUME command since this works only on aws EC2 but not on Fargate
+* dockerfile VOLUME command may turn into a problem since this works only on aws EC2 but not on Fargate